 Don't run.
 Running can provoke the approaching dog to charge and will increase the anxiety of the situation for all parties involved.
 Walk away casually, as to not startle your dog or the approaching animal.
-This is typically effective for territorial behaviours.
+This is typically effective for territorial behaviors.

 It's not always ideal to turn your back on the approaching dog, especially if they are showing aggressive body language.
 Try to walk away at a 90 degree angle, keeping the other dog in your peripheral vision, but still guiding your dog away.

-3. Try to Vocally Direct the Dog
+3. Try to Vocal Commands To Direct the Dog

 As the dog gets closer, try to use some general vocal commands to get the other dog’s attention to redirect them.
 Sit, stay, or go said in a low stern tone could get the dog to stop long enough for you and your dog to get away or for their owner to catch up and intervene.

 Avoid yelling or showing signs of aggression, as this could provoke a fear reaction from both dogs.
 Ask the commands authoritatively.
 This is likely to work for a friendly or unsure dog, but an aggressive or territorial dog may or may not respond to your commands, depending on their training.